Push Endpoint

 Email Push

-• Create a new Email Push: Fill in the relevant information to successfully create it, which can be used when creating an alert policy
+• Create a new Email push: Fill in the relevant information.
+Once successfully created, it can be used when creating an alert policy.

 • List

-• Associated Alert Policies: Click the number to jump to the Alert Policies page to view the alert policies using this push endpoint
+• Associated alert policies: Click the number to jump to the Alert Policy page to view the alert policies using this push endpoint.

 #1.1.1 Create a New Email Push